This Woman Is Dangerous

-This Woman Is Dangerous is a 1952 American film noir and crime drama by Warner Bros. starring Joan Crawford, David Brian, and Dennis Morgan in a story about a gun moll's romances with two different men against the background of her impending blindness.
+This Woman Is Dangerous is a 1952 American film noir and crime drama by Warner Bros.
+Pictures starring Joan Crawford, David Brian, and Dennis Morgan in a story about a gun moll's romances with two different men against the background of her impending blindness.
 The screenplay by Geoffrey Homes and George Worthing Yates was based on a story by Bernard Girard.
 The film was directed by Felix E. Feist and produced by Robert Sisk.

 Plot

 A gangster woman, Beth Austin, plagued by headaches, is rapidly losing her eyesight, as her eye doctor tells her.
 Criminals dressed as police raid a gambling house where Beth is visiting, and rifle the safe; it is revealed that she planned for the raid to happen.
 She intends to visit a famous eye clinic in Indiana, as she tells her gangster boyfriend Matt Jackson, who is suspicious about her reasons for leaving.

 Dr. Ben Halleck tells her the operation is very risky and unlikely to succeed; she tells him to go ahead.
 Matt, traveling in Louisiana in a trailer with his brother Will and towed by his sister-in-law Ann, kills a policeman who stops them after Matt gets angry and throws a bottle of liquor out the window.
 Beth lies in bed, eyes bandaged, avoiding movement, for weeks during recovery.

 Matt phones her, but the phone is being tapped by police suspicious of her because of her ties (including her fingerprints in the trailer) to Jackson, whom the police are hunting after the policeman's murder.

 When Beth's bandages are removed, she can see again, but must wear goggles for a while.
 At her champagne farewell dinner at the clinic, Halleck tells her she must stay in town for a while, at a nearby hotel, even after leaving the clinic.

 Ben develops an interest in her and plans dinner with her at the hotel, but phones her there and says he is busy.
 A private investigator, Joe Crossland, runs into her there, and intimates that he's working for Matt and wants her to be careful.

 Ben drives her to go shopping in Indianapolis, though he has to stop at a woman's prison, and she waits in the car, Beth relives old experiences as she witnesses a guard yelling at prisoners.
 Ben returns and says the prisoner died holding his hand.
 At Ben's home, Beth meets his young daughter Susan and helps her cook.
 Ben reveals his wife left him for another man.
 Beth tearfully tells him she can't stay with him, and must leave promptly.